7timescode/rpi5-k8s-node-bootstrapper/README.md

 </p>

-A collection of scripts to help bootstrap Raspberry Pi 5s as k8s nodes.
+A collection of scripts to help bootstrap Raspberry Pi 5s as Kubernetes nodes.

 ## Motivation
 When provisioning my Raspberry Pi 5s as Kubernetes nodes, I had to do a fair amount of back and forth when figuring out what to include or not.